Merzasphor/MWSE/docs/source/types/niSpotLight.md

 # niSpotLight

 Represents a spotlight in a scene.
+The street lights, emmithing the illumination in the cone shape can be represented by this class.
 Spotlights have a specific location and direction, as well as a distance attenuation and angle attenuation functions.
-The light direction is handled in the same way as in `niDirectionalLight`.
+The light direction is handled in the same way as in `niDirectionalLight` - it shines down the model-space positive X axis of the light.

 This type inherits the following: [niPointLight](../../types/niPointLight), [niLight](../../types/niLight), [niDynamicEffect](../../types/niDynamicEffect), [niAVObject](../../types/niAVObject), [niObjectNET](../../types/niObjectNET), [niObject](../../types/niObject)
 ## Properties